Skip to main content

 • A second or subsequent conviction of driving while impaired by drugs or alcohol; or (See ICAOS Advisory Opinion 7-2006 for clarification);

 PRACTICE NOTE: Pursuant to Rule 2.110, with limited exception, no state may allow a person covered by the Compact to relocate to another state except as provided by the Compact and its rules.
-Therefore, a court cannot order or direct an eligible offender to leave a state and relocate to another state unless such relocation occurs in accordance with the Compact and its rules.
+Therefore, a court cannot order or direct an eligible supervised individual to leave a state and relocate to another state unless such relocation occurs in accordance with the Compact and its rules.

-Those NOT ELIGIBLE FOR TRANSFER of supervision under the ICAOS and its rules include:
+Those not eligible for transfer of supervision under the ICAOS and its rules include:

-• Offenders on furlough or work release (Rule 2.107);
+• Supervised individuals on furlough or work release (Rule 2.107);

 • Misdemeanants not subject to the qualifications contained in Rule 2.105;

 • Non-criminals such as those convicted of infractions or subject to a civil penalty system, See Com. of Virginia v.
-Amerson, 706 S.E.2d 879, 884-85 (2011) (offenders convicted under Sexually Violent Predators Act (SVPA) ineligible for transfer under ICAOS because the act is civil not criminal); and
+Amerson, 706 S.E.2d 879, 884-85 (2011) (offenders convicted under Sexually Violent Predators Act (SVPA) ineligible for transfer under ICAOS because the act is civil, not criminal); and

 References